maticnetwork/node-prometheus/README.md

 `sudo nano /etc/systemd/system/bor.service`

 Now in this you would see `ExecStart=/bin/bash` with multiple paramaters in line to it.
-You will need to search for `--maxpeers 150`.
-Take your cursor to this paramater and then add this, `--metrics --pprof --pprofport 7071 --pprofaddr 0.0.0.0`
+Add this, `--metrics --pprof --pprofport 7071 --pprofaddr 0.0.0.0` to this line of paramaters.
+You can add it anywhere, for example, you can add it after `--maxpeers 150`

 You need to make sure that the spaces and formatting are intact.